k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 # Catalog Versioning

-The Catalog supports **versioning** - ability to create a new Catalog version in the  *neo4j* Graph DB every time the Discovery process runs and finds differences when comparing to the previous version.
+The Catalog supports **versioning** - ability to create a new Catalog version in the  *neo4j* Graph DB every time the Discovery process runs and finds differences when comparing with the previous version.

 Then, using the Catalog application, a user can view each version separately or check the differences between 2 selected versions, as described below.